adamcameron/cfml24h/chapters/12-mvc.md

 Show how an established framework like FW/1 can remove a lot of hand coding if a dev is tempted to DIY.

+For pull requests, initially let's just do section subheadings to first arrive at a structural consensus.

+Don't submit pull requests for content yet.

 ### FW/1 ###